When Old Meets New: Vintage Bathroom Design

 In certain situations, personal preference may dictate a client’s preference for the period style of their bathroom, and that preference will guide every design choice.
 A Wentworth client often traveled to Manhattan for business and loved the Art Deco hotels he stayed in.
 Although the Art Deco style didn’t necessarily suit his Italianate Victorian home on Capitol Hill, we designed for him a vintage bathroom that reflected the Art Deco style he loved.
 Every detail was Art Deco, from the ziggurat-like crown molding to the inset chevron tile patterns to a custom vanity with angle corners.

 Homeowners are often fond of the Arts and Crafts style, either because they live in a period 1920s bungalow with Arts and Crafts details or simply because they want to introduce Arts and Crafts design features to their home.
 Both design tactics have merit – adhering to the style of an older house promotes a consistency of design throughout the home, while selecting a favorite contrasting style embellishes one’s home with a unique style.
 We sometimes hear a client who owns a bland production-development house in a subdivision say, “My house has no architectural detail.”
 In this case, a custom bathroom, especially in the Arts and Crafts style, can help give their home a unique character.

 Bathrooms are an area of the home that easily wear out and become outdated, and it’s not uncommon to take a “plug-and-play” remodeling approach.
-Modern fixtures, coupled with vintage bathroom touches, can add distinctive character to your home.
+Modern fixtures, coupled with retro touches, can add distinctive character to your home.
 Innovative combinations of the old with new – tin tubs and modern shower tubs in Victorian-style bathrooms, for example – are the perfect way to combine your modern lifestyle with your historic design preferences.